cdl-geneseo/geneseo-dictionary/W/Wyo.md

 # Wyo

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Wyo

 Created by  Unknown User (eo7) on Nov 16, 2012

 n.
 A shortened form of Wyoming, a residential building on campus.  &quot;Reuben used to live in Wyo.&quot;EOberdorf, S-Z, 2012